-Well, the biggest drawback is that the free versions of Money Plus have no online features.
+Well, the biggest drawback is that these free versions of Money Plus have no online features or tech support.
 Here’s the scoop from Microsoft:

 On Jan.
 31, 2011, all online services and assisted support for all versions of Money end.
 The Microsoft Money Plus Sunset versions provide an alternative version of Money with the following: